Calsus/RabbitMQManagementTool/README.md

-# RabbitMQ Message Publisher
+# RMT - RabbitMQ Management Tool

-## About RabbitMQ Message Publisher
+## About RabbitMQ Management Tool

 The RabbitMQ MessagePublisher is a tool for testers to: